spryker/spryker-docs/docs/dg/dev/guidelines/project-development-guidelines.md

 ## Avoid using, extending, and overriding Private API
 Instead of using, extending, and overriding [Private API](/docs/dg/dev/architecture/module-api/declaration-of-module-apis-public-and-private.html) (everything that is not a Public API), send a request about the missing endpoints to your Spryker account manager.
 Spryker offers extension points that allow you to extend via the Public API and helps you to customize the application.
 We recommend to use the extension points instead of overriding Private API.

-Extending Private API is still possible, but core development teams are not considering changing those classes as any BC break as long as a Public API is not affected.
-So you can get a critical error with your next minor update.
+Extending Private API is still possible, but Spryker development team can change them without a notice in the minor change, since Spryker BC break policy is only considering a Public API.
-As a recommendation to avoid such issues, we recommend to not extend classes, but implement new one based on the same interface.
-In this case you still can get a minor update where this Private API was changed, but it much easier to fix it.
-This approach is not valid if you want to extend e.g. Facade, because you will be forced to re-implement all the original methods.
+We recommend to not extend Private API classes, but implement new one based on the same interface.
+In this case changes in core classes will not affect your code.

-If there is an error, or you want to submit a fix or a new functionality by yourself, you can create a pull request to the required repository.
+If you believe that you found a bug in Spryker module, or you want to submit a fix, new functionality by yourself, you can create a pull request to the corresponding module repository.
 It will be reviewed by the Spryker team and, if it is accepted, it will be merged into the core via our release process.
-Be advised that such PRs will be checked as a core contribution and should be prepared accordingly.
+Be advised that such PRs will be checked as a Core contribution and should be prepared accordingly.

 ## Development and tests
 Starting from the first day of development, write tests for all the customizations you implement.
 We provide infrastructure for unit, functional, and acceptance tests.